kamahen/pykythe/README.md

     convenient "cooked" form.

-  * `ast_cooked.Base.add_fqns` traverses the "cooked" AST to fill in as many FQNs as possible (most names can be resolved, but those from builtins or `from … import *` cannot be known at this point (builtins are in effect `from builtins import *`).
+  * `ast_cooked.Base.add_fqns` traverses the "cooked" AST to fill in as many fully qualified names (FQNs) as possible (most names can be resolved, but those from builtins or `from … import *` cannot be known at this point (builtins are in effect `from builtins import *`).

   * The resulting AST (with FQNs) is serialized and passed back to `pykythe.pl`.